josulf/josulf.github.io/README.md

 ## My interests

-Apart from any gadget that has a blinking LED, my interests are playing sports like curling, basketball, bycicle or enduro riding, any book, movie or tv-show related to fantasy or specially sci-fi, cooking, playing board games with friends and recently designing and printing my own 3D designs.
+Apart from any gadget that has a blinking LED, my interests are playing sports like curling, basketball, bicycle or enduro riding, any book, movie or tv-show related to fantasy or specially sci-fi, cooking, playing board games with friends or alone and recently designing and printing my own 3D designs.

 I also have a little baby called Ibai who was born on October 2021, so now I spend the majority of my "free" time with my family ;)